ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/usr/libexec/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This is the base directory for housing operating system's (OS) distributor supplied non-user, system-only, critical, programs and applications to extend its functionalities from *Critical & Minimal* stage to *Full Catalogue* stage.
+This is the base directory for housing operating system's (OS) distributor supplied, non-user, system-only, non-critical, programs and applications of the OS to extend its functionalities from *Critical & Minimal* stage to *Full Catalogue* stage.
 This means it can operate in `Multi-Users` mode.

-The goal is to extend the OS functionalities upto its distributor's supplied level.
-At this point, the OS should be operable as advertised by its distributor.
+The goal is to extend the OS' functionalities for distributor level full functionalities.
+At this stage, the OS can operate as per its distributor's engineering specifications.

-All programs and applications here are **NOT AVAILABLE** as callable commands to any users.
-Sysadmins (users in `wheel` group) and root account must execute them via full pathing manually.
+All programs and applications here are **NOT AVAILABLE** as callable commands to any user.
+Sysadmins (users in `wheel` group) and root account must execute them via full filepath manually.

-Generally, you **SHOULD ONLY** place OS' distributor supplied programs and applications here.
-Otherwise, for any user-specific system-wide programs and applications, use `/usr/local/libexec` instead.
+Generally, you **SHOULD ONLY** place distributor's registered programs here.
+For your own locally build or custom sourced packages, you should place them inside `/usr/local/libexec` directory instead.

 This directory **MUST NOT** have any sub-directory.